 But I’d like to go somewhere new.
 Ideally with some sun.

 Where do you suggest?

 First off, the good news is that you’ll be spoilt for choice in Europe.
-Different architecture, history, language, food and all the rest every few hours by car.
+Different architecture, history, language, food and all the rest lie only a few hours away.

-Second of all, there isn’t really anywhere reliable in Europe for winter (or even indeed spring) sun unless you head off the coast of Africa to Madeira or the Canaries.
+Second of all, there isn’t really anywhere reliable in Europe for winter sun unless you head off the coast of Africa to Madeira or the Canaries.
 And even then, it may not be the turquoise and white sand paradise of your dreams.